arne-fuchs/EDLogParser/README.md

 <hr>

 ## Known Issues:
-* "Reset Reader" button doesn't work anymore since the database has been added
+* [FIXED IN UPCOMING VERSION] "Reset Reader" button doesn't work anymore since the database has been added
-* The planet's information panel formation can mess up on some devices
+* [*SHOULD* BE FIXED IN UPCOMING VERSION]The planet's information panel formation can mess up on some devices
 * About and help tabs are not implemented yet
 * Clicking on a planet in the tree doesn't show information about it... yet